open-cogsci/osdoc/include/api/canvas.md

 # class __canvas__

-The CANVAS class is used to present visual stimuli.
+The `canvas` class is used to present visual stimuli.

 __Example__: